westonganger/protected_attributes_continued/README.md

 [![Build Status](https://api.travis-ci.org/westonganger/protected_attributes_continued.svg?branch=master)](https://travis-ci.org/westonganger/protected_attributes_continued)

 This is the community continued version of `protected_attributes`.
-This library is maintained and supports Rails 5+

-I have created this gem and changed the name because the Rails team refuses to support the `protected_attributes` gem for Rails 5+.
-For people who would like to continue using this feature in their Rails 5+ apps lets continue here.
-This is in use successfully on number of my Rails 5 production apps.
+It works with Rails 5 only and I recommend you only use it to support legacy portions of your application that you do not want to upgrade.
+Note that this feature was dropped by the Rails team and switched to strong_parameters because of security issues, just so you understand your risks.
+This is in use successfully in some of my Rails 5 apps in which security like this is a non-issue.
+For people who would like to continue using this feature in their Rails 5 apps lets continue the work here.

 Protect attributes from mass-assignment in Active Record models.